Note: This recipe is designed for vegetarians and vegans, or teens with lactose intolerance, who need to limit or avoid dairy products.

 Variations and suggestions:

-If you would like to make it sweeter, add sugar or artificial sweetener to taste.
+If you would like to make it sweeter and full-bodied, add a ripe banana.

 |Food Allergy Research and Education (FARE) for Teens A website for teens who want to take a more active role in managing their food allergies.|